vanthaiunghoa/citus-iot-ecosystem/README.md

 }
 ```

-You need to setup a corrected IoT environment with AWS IoT Policy, AWS IoT Rule, AWS DynamoDB with Stream Enabled.
+You need to setup a corrected IoT environment with AWS IoT Policy, AWS IoT Rule, AWS DynamoDB with Stream Enabled to use with this platform.

 <div class="LI-profile-badge"  data-version="v1" data-size="medium" data-locale="en_US" data-type="vertical" data-theme="dark" data-vanity="cuongquay"><a class="LI-simple-link" href='https://vn.linkedin.com/in/cuongquay?trk=profile-badge'>DUONG Dinh Cuong</a></div>